-In the heart of the city centre of Nantes, between two beautiful squares, Place Royal and Place Graslin, is Nantes’ most famous shopping street — Rue Crébillon.
+In the heart of Nantes’s city centre, between two beautiful squares, Place Royal and Place Graslin, is Nantes’ most famous shopping street — Rue Crébillon.

 Locals have always loved window shopping on this famous street.
-So much so, the locals even have their own verb named after the street: crébillonner, coined by Paul Eudel back in 1884(source), which roughly translates to “window shopping”.
-(The actual word for window shopping for the rest of France is “faire du lèche vitrine” which literally means “window licking”. ) Crebillon street may be the only street in France which has actually generated a verb.
+So much so, the locals even have their own verb named after the street: crébillonner, coined by Paul Eudel back in 1884(source), which roughly translates to “window shopping.”
+(The actual word for window shopping for the rest of France is “faire du lèche vitrine” which means “window licking.”)
+Crebillon street may be the only street in France that has generated a verb.

 Although Crebillon street is short, it’s lined with plenty of chic boutiques, luxury brands, big names in beauty and jewellery, decoration, art galleries, antique shops and more.

 Marseille, France — €1,031 sq.m. per year (US $109/sq. ft. / yr.).